Folsom Field: Concerts

-The Rolling Stones were at the venue on October 3 & 4, 1981.
+The Rolling Stones were at the venue on July 16, 1978 and October 3 & 4, 1981.

 The stadium played host to a concert, later released on DVD, by the Dave Matthews Band on July 11, 2001.
+The band were fined $15,000 for playing 15 minutes over the stadium's curfew time.
+Afterwards, no concerts were held at Folsom Field for fifteen years.

-More recently, in keeping with the decision to bring back live music to Folsom Field, the stadium hosted Dead & Co. for two-night stands during their 2016, 2017 and 2018 summer tours.
+The stadium hosted Dead & Company for two-night stands during their 2016, 2017, 2018, 2019, and 2022 summer tours.
+The band holds the record for number of performances at the venue, with 13 shows after the three night stand at Folsom Field for their final Summer Tour in 2023.

 In popular culture

 The south end zone was featured in the opening and closing credits of the late 1970s television show Mork and Mindy, which was set in Boulder.

 Other events

 Folsom Field is also used as the finish line for the Bolder Boulder, a popular 10K run.

 The first Promise Keepers stadium conference was held at Folsom in June 1992.

 Attendance records

 The largest crowd for a CU football game at Folsom Field was 54,972 in 2005, against in-state rival Colorado State on September 3, in which the Buffaloes won with a 47-yard field goal by Mason Crosby with four seconds remaining.
 This early-season, non-conference rivalry game, the Rocky Mountain Showdown, is more often played in neutral Denver at Mile High Stadium and its successor Empower Field at Mile High.

 The largest crowd ever at Folsom Field was in 1977 for a rock concert, one of the popular Colorado Sun Day concert series.
 The attendance on May 1 was an estimated 61,500 (exceeding the seating capacity by about 9,000) for a show featuring Fleetwood Mac, Bob Seger, Firefall, and John Sebastian.